Skip to content

 Frankfurt does not use the US TSA system; security is run under German and EU rules, and there is no PreCheck, CLEAR, or Global Entry equivalent for the screening lanes (EasyPASS applies to passport control, not security screening).
 Typical screening waits from our airport dataset:

-The practical reality on a connection is that the re-screen happens when you change terminals or, in many Terminal 2 cases, at the gate.
+The practical reality on a connection is that the re-screen happens when you change terminals, sometimes right at the gate.
 Plan for it.
 A Schengen-to-Schengen connection that changes terminals is fast on the SkyLine but still passes through screening, which is why the realistic floor for that case is 60-75 minutes rather than the published 30.

 Frankfurt Airport recommends arriving about 90 minutes before a Schengen departure and about 150 minutes before a non-Schengen departure when starting your trip at FRA.
 Those are origin-airport numbers, not connection numbers, but they tell you how seriously the airport takes its peak queues.